 Storytelling Festival Headquarters By: Melina Elefteriadis

 The Toronto Storytelling Festival Headquarters is meant to contain three major spaces: one for offices, a cafe, and a special place for the telling of stories.
 The goal of this project is to curate these spaces to be defined and logical in their placement both regarding program for flexible use and as a direct response to the site.
-Read more about the project here, external link, opens in new window.
+Learn more about Melina's work by visiting the exhibition website, external link.

 Botanist Research Field Station in the Brick Works By: Kelly Hayoung Bang